 Documents for a vehicle are important forms of proof that the seller owns the car and provides everything you need to know about the car’s history.
 Key paperwork includes the car’s logbook, also known as a V5, and the MOT certificate.
 Vital information you should find out before buying a car is its service history, where and when the car was manufactured and its mileage.
 Each of these factors will have an influence on the car’s value.

 Don’t be afraid to keep asking questions.
 This will test the buyer to see if they know all the right information that a car owner should know about their vehicle.
+You can find out basic information on a car by using our free car history check tool.
 If they don’t know the answer or they don’t respond, then it could be a scam.